 Transfer the mayonnaise to a jar, tightly seal, and refrigerate.
 You’ve got mayonnaise!

 My essential recipe is easily tweaked in, oh, a million ways with various herbs, spices and other combinations.
 I’ve included my two favorites: a French-inspired aioli and an extra lemony mayonnaise.

-- In a small saucepan, bring the water to a boil over medium-high heat.
+- In a medium saucepan, bring the water to a boil over medium-high heat.

 - Whisk in the chickpea flour and salt.
 Cook for 1 minute, whisking constantly.
 Reduce the heat to medium-low; cook, whisking, for 4 to 5 minutes longer, until thickened.
-Transfer mixture to a smal, heatproof bowl; cover and refrigerate until cold.
+Transfer mixture to glass bowl or container; cover and refrigerate until cold.